Cité Scolaire Internationale de Lyon

-The Cité Scolaire Internationale de Lyon (/fr/; CSI), also known as the Lycée International de Lyon or Lycée de Gerland, is an international school located near the confluence of the Rhône and the Saône in the city of Lyon, France.
+The Cité Scolaire Internationale de Lyon (/fr/; CSI), also known as the Lycée International de Lyon or Lycée de Geland, is an international school located near the confluence of the Rhône and the Saône in the city of Lyon, France.
 It provides education combining regular French classes with classes in the second language of the student.
 The international sections include English, Italian, Spanish, Polish, German, Portuguese, Chinese, Arabic and Japanese.
 The classes are taught from primary level all the way up to the high school diploma, the Baccalauréat, which is available with the International Option (OIB, or "Option Internationale du Baccalauréat").

 There are 1900 students in the school, from primary to high school; over 40 nationalities are represented.